-VOCs will be monitored at the downwind perimeter of the immediate work area (i.e., the exclusion zone) on a continuous basis during invasive work.
+VOCs will be monitored at the upwind perimeter and also at the downwind perimeter of the immediate work area (i.e., the exclusion zone) on a continuous basis during invasive work.
 Upwind concentrations will be measured at the start of each workday and periodically thereafter to establish background conditions.
 The monitoring work will be performed using a PID, which will be calibrated at least daily for to the compound isobutylene.
 The PID will be capable of calculating 15-minute running average concentrations, which will be compared to the levels specified below.